If beam search is the answer, what was the question?: Neural Probabilistic Text Generation

-we view them as a patch to the observed problems.
+where $\lambda > 0$ is the (tunable) strength of the reward and $\alpha_{ij}$ is the attention weight \cite{bahdanau2014neural} from the $j^\text{th}$ decoding step over the $i^\text{th}$ input. \Cref{eq:length-reward} directly rewards longer outputs \cite{he-2016-length} while \cref{eq:attention-coverage} aims to reward coverage of input words in a prediction using the attention mechanism of an encoder--decoder model as an oracle \cite{tu-etal-2016-modeling}.
+While such methods help obtain state-of-the-art results in neural MT \cite{Wu2016GooglesNM, conv_nmt, ng-etal-2019-facebook}, we view them as a patch to the observed problems.
 The fact that text quality still degrades with increased beam sizes when these rewards are used \cite{koehn-knowles-2017-six, ott2018analyzing} suggests that they do not address the inherent issues with text generation systems.
 We subsequently hypothesize about the nature of these issues and provide a set of linguistically motivated regularizers---inspired by beam search---that appear to alleviate them.